ToddWorld: Season 2 (2007–08)

+Home Video

+HiT Entertainment was the DVD and VHS distributor from 2005 to 2006.

 Broadcast

 ToddWorld aired on TLC and Discovery Kids in the United States (as part of their Ready Set Learn! block), in the United Kingdom on CBeebies, and in Australia on ABC Kids.

 The series continued to air on TLC until 2007 and Discovery Kids until 2008, and now airs on Kabillion and Ultra Kidz.